openml/server-api/docs/migration.md

 Before an endpoint is deployed to production we will ensure that the documentation is up-to-date to the best of our knowledge.

 ## Standardized Errors
-The Pyhon-based API will return different HTTP status codes depending on the error (for example, returning `404 NOT FOUND` if a requested dataset does not exist).
+The Python-based API will return different HTTP status codes depending on the error (for example, returning `404 NOT FOUND` if a requested dataset does not exist).
 Moreover, the body of the response will contain a JSON body that adheres to the RFC9457 standard.

 ### Error Response Body